bobymicroby/redis-mcp-java/README.md

 > ⚠️ **Beta Software**: This project is under active development.
 Expect bugs and breaking changes.

+> For the official Redis MCP server, please visit [redis-mcp](https://github.com/redis/mcp-redis)
+> This project is intended to be used as library to develop custom MCP tools for Redis ( e.g. in-house Redis modules,
+> custom Lua scripts or Redis Functions )
+> The existing tools are provided as examples and can be used as a reference for developing your own tools.

 # Redis MCP Java

 A Java implementation of Model Context Protocol (MCP) tools for Redis operations, providing both Lettuce and Jedis client support with automatic tool discovery and schema generation.

 ## Architecture Overview

 The Redis MCP Java library follows a layered architecture that separates concerns between connection management,validation, MCP tool handling, and MCP protocol integration.

 ### Core Components